Poland says it shot down Russian drones that violated its airspace during strikes on Ukraine

 Russian attacks hit central and western Ukraine

-Meanwhile, Ukraine’s Air Force says Russia fired 415 strike and decoy drones, as well as 42 cruise missiles and one ballistic missiles overnight.
+Meanwhile, Ukraine’s Air Force said Russia fired 415 strike and decoy drones, as well as 42 cruise missiles and one ballistic missiles overnight.

 Ukrainian air defenses intercepted or jammed 386 drones and 27 cruise missiles, according to the report.

-One person was killed and one injured in Zhytomyr region overnight, regional administration head Vitalii Bunechko wrote on Telegram, while homes and businesses were damaged.
+One person was killed and at least five injured, while several homes and businesses were damaged, according to local officials.

-Russian drones injured three people in Ukraine’s western Khmelnytskyi region, its head Serhii Tiurin wrote on Telegram early Wednesday morning.
-He said a sewing factory was destroyed, a gas station and vehicles were damaged, and windows in several houses were blown out.

-In Vinnytsia region, Russian drones damaged “civilian and industrial infrastructure,” according to regional head Natalia Zabolotna.
-Nearly 30 residential buildings were damaged and one person was injured.

 The Russian Defense Ministry said in its morning report on Wednesday that it had destroyed 122 Ukrainian drones over various Russian regions overnight, including over the illegally annexed Crimea and areas of the Black Sea.

-Novikov reported from Kyiv, Ukraine.
-AP writers Lorne Cook in Brussels and Geir Moulson in Berlin contributed to this report.
+Ciobanu reported from Warsaw, Poland, Novikov reported from Kyiv, Ukraine.
+AP writers Vanessa Gera in Milan, Lorne Cook in Brussels, Mike Corder in The Hague, Netherlands, Geir Moulson in Berlin, and Danica Kirka in London contributed to this report.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine